Facebook logo

 Are Implant Dentures More Expensive?

-Implant-retained dentures cost more than their traditional counterparts, but their superior longevity may make them a better long-term value.
+Implant dentures cost more than their traditional counterparts, but their superior longevity may make them a better long-term value.
 Because dental implants can last for an entire lifetime, it’s possible to actually save money from avoided replacements.
-Dental implants also stimulate your jawbone to prevent it from deteriorating, which maintains a more full, youthful facial appearance.
-Plus, above all else, implant dentures give you a smile that looks, feels, and functions just like your natural one.
+Dental implants also stimulate your jawbone to prevent it from deteriorating, which means maintaining a fuller, more youthful facial appearance.
+Above all else, implant dentures give you a smile that looks, feels, and functions just like your natural one.

 Does Dental Insurance Cover Dentures?